06 Jul 2017

 Transparency Reduces Drama.

 Post-hire, the transparency, and expectations we set during the interview process eliminated most drama.
 The culture and the job is what we said it would be.
-There are certainly issues and difficult aspects of working here but our new hires expected them.
+This includes the challenging aspects of working at Sales Talent.

 When you reach this point, the easiest way to screw things up is to lower your standards by making exceptions.
-Like many things in life, we have found that culture is set by the lowest common denominator.
+Like many things in life, we have found that the lowest common denominator sets the company’s culture.
 Alas, culture is a topic for a different day.